ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 Note that in the image above, we can also see the following:

-* a `script` element with ID `AI_SCRIPT__loadJS_0`: scripts like this are added to insert loaded scripts at the correct place in the document
+* a `script` element with ID `AI_SCRIPT__loadJS_0`: this script, and scripts with similar IDs are added to insert loaded scripts at the correct place in the document
-* generated `tag` attributes
+* generated `tag` attributes: as mentioned above
-* another `script` element with `data-src` attribute value of the URL of the loaded script: scripts like this are added when [debugging](https://developer.sevenval.com/docs/current/core/Debugging.html) is enabled
+* a `script` element with `data-src` attribute value of the URL of the loaded script: scripts like this are added when [debugging](https://developer.sevenval.com/docs/current/core/Debugging.html) is enabled

 If local storage is available, you can now also take a look at its contents in the developer tools: